 - Participates in Tribal specific programs, such as Bureau of Indian Affairs General Assistance, Tribal TANF, or Food Distribution Program on Indian Reservations

-- Is approved to receive benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision in the 2019-2020, 2020-2021, or 2021-2022 school year
+- Is a K-12 student who attends a school approved to receive benefits under the National School Lunch Program or the School Breakfast Program, including through USDA Community Eligibility Provision

 - Received a Federal Pell Grant during the current award year